For the mobility of the future

 National hydrogen strategy

-Hydrogen has a key part to play in the energy transformation, as it is a key element in developing sustainable mobility.
+Hydrogen has a key part to play in the energy transition, as it is an important element in developing sustainable mobility.
 Green hydrogen can be used as a fuel in a range of contexts and is described as the “oil of the future”.
 Its uses include the transportation of heavy goods, aviation and shipping, as battery power is often not suitable in these cases.
 The Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › adopted a national hydrogen strategy in 2020.
 Its goals include supporting research into this field.
 Germany is also expanding hydrogen partnerships within Europe and around the world.

 Expanding rail and cycle transport